This week, I want to introduce you to this GORGEOUS nail polish palette by Static Nails.

 AND it’s in the neutral color family!
 What more could I ask for, right?

-Since a few of you asked for swatches, I decided to create a full blog post with my review as well.
+Since a few of you asked for swatches, I decided to create a full blog post with my first impressions review as well.
 Let’s get started!

 Colors from left to right: